wanapichpongsa/NoAPI/README.md

 ## Example Usage

 **The following example was the fintech-related problem I faced.
-This project is not finance specific and can be used for general ETL tasks.**
+This project is not finance specific and can be used for general ELT tasks.**

 You want to make an annual pie chart and line chart of spending by categories.